thorgeirk11/REX-Diagnostics/README.md

 #### Handles any expression
 ![Handles any expression](https://github.com/thorgeirk11/UnityRelpWindow/blob/master/Screenshots/GreenCube.gif)
+The ability to create variables at runtime is an easy process in REX.

 #### Linq and anonymous function support
 ![Screen shot](https://github.com/thorgeirk11/UnityRelpWindow/blob/master/Screenshots/Linq.gif)
+Manipulating variables, complex linq statements, lambda expressions or just simple expressions.
+All are possible with REX

 #### Useful error messages
 ![Screen shot](https://github.com/thorgeirk11/UnityRelpWindow/blob/master/Screenshots/ErrorMessage.gif)
+Intelligent code completion makes writing expressions much easier.
+REX also helps you get to the root of a problem with graceful error handling.

+1. Expression
+The primary input where you write expressions
+2. Scope
+Determine which namespaces the expressions will have access to
+3. History
+Keep all evaluated expressions
+4. Variables
+Access declared variables in this panel
+5. Macros
+Save frequently used expressions between sessions
+6. Output
+Access detailed expression results